 Students considering graduate school should complete both the mathematics and language requirements.

-The geography major requires a minimum of 48 credits in geography courses or specifically noted chemistry, environmental studies, mathematics, and physics courses.
-At least nine courses (36 credits) must be taken in geography core subjects, and at least three elective courses (12 credits) are required in one of the five geography tracks.
+The geography major requires a minimum of 52 credits in geography courses or specifically noted chemistry, environmental studies, mathematics, and physics courses.
+At least ten courses (40 credits) must be taken in geography core subjects, and at least three elective courses (12 credits) are required in one of the five geography tracks.
 At least eight geography courses must be taken for a letter grade.
 A grade of C– or better or P (pass) is required in each course, and a GPA of 2.25 or better is required in courses used to satisfy major requirements.

 Introductory Geography (12 credits).
 The Natural Environment (GEOG 141), Human Geography (GEOG 142), Our Digital Earth (GEOG 181).

 Regional and Synthesis Geography (4 credits).
-One course selected from Introduction to Environmental Studies: Social Sciences (ENVS 201) World Regional Geography (GEOG 201), Geography of Europe (GEOG 202), Geography of Russia and Neighbors (GEOG 204), Geography of Pacific Asia (GEOG 205), Geography of the United States and Canada (GEOG 208), Geography of the Middle East and North Africa (GEOG 209), Geography of Latin America (GEOG 214), Watershed Science and Policy (GEOG 360), Advanced Geography of European-American Regions (GEOG 470), North American Historical Landscapes (GEOG 471), Advanced Geography of Non-European-American Regions (GEOG 475).
+One course selected from Introduction to Environmental Studies: Social Sciences (ENVS 201) World Regional Geography (GEOG 201), Geography of Europe (GEOG 202), Geography of Russia and Neighbors (GEOG 204), Geography of Pacific Asia (GEOG 205), Geography of the United States and Canada (GEOG 208), Geography of the Middle East and North Africa (GEOG 209), Geography of Latin America (GEOG 214), Watershed Science and Policy (GEOG 360), Sustainability (ENVS 455) (if taught by Peter Walker), Advanced Geography of European-American Regions (GEOG 470), North American Historical Landscapes (GEOG 471), Advanced Geography of Non-European-American Regions (GEOG 475).

 Physical Geography (8 credits).
 Two courses selected from Climatology (GEOG 321), Geomorphology (GEOG 322), Biogeography (GEOG 323), Global Environmental Change (GEOG 361), Advanced Climatology (GEOG 421), Advanced Geomorphology (GEOG 422), Advanced Biogeography (GEOG 423), Hydrology and Water Resources (GEOG 425), Fluvial Geomorphology (GEOG 427), Long-Term Environmental Change (GEOG 430), Climatological Aspects of Global Change (GEOG 432), Fire and Natural Disturbances (GEOG 433).